Crave-dev/Skin-x-lab/README.md

-This project for lab.

 ## About this project

-this pro
+This project for lab and interview.

 ## Getting Started